openhab/openhab-addons/bundles/org.openhab.binding.velux/README.md

 ## Binding Configuration

+To simplify the initial provisioning, the binding provides one thing which can be found by autodiscovery:
+This thing named <B>Velux Binding Information</B> establishes one channel named <B>information</B> describing the current binding state in a (hopefully) human understandable fashion.
+Additionally it will give three properties with the version number of the bundle, the number of registered bridges and number of overall things attached to the bridge(s).

 The <B>Velux KLF200</B> bridge has to be configured with some parameters, at least with the IP address of the bridge.

 | Property               | Default          | Required | Description                                                  |